NVIDIA-AI-IOT/Lidar_AI_Solution/README.md

 - **Postprocess**: Parse bounding box, class type and direction
 - **Easy To Use**: Preparation, inference, evaluation all in one to reproduce torch Impl accuracy.

+## CUDA-V2XFusion
+Training and inference solutions for V2XFusion.
+- **Easy To Use**: Provides easily reproducible solutions for training, quantization, and ONNX export.
+- **Quantification friendly**：PointPillars based backbone with pre-normalization which can reduce quantization error.
+- **Feature Fusion**: Camera & Lidar feature fuser and onnx export solution.
+- **PTQ**: Quantization solutions for V2XFusion, easy to understand.
+- **Sparsity**: 4:2 structural sparsity support.
+- **Deepstream sample**:Sample inference using CUDA， TensorRT/Triton in NVIDIA DeepStream SDK 7.0.

 ## cuOSD(CUDA On-Screen Display Library)
 Draw all elements using a single CUDA kernel.